 The simple-looking Apple Silicone Case with MagSafe is highly customizable with Apple's MagSafe accessories.
 In addition to magnetic charging, several magnetic mods are available for purchase.
 With the right combination of accessories, you could use a card holder when you attend a concert and then slap an auxiliary battery pack on your phone for a camping trip the next day without ever removing the case.
 Not only is this silicone case super grippy, but it's also practically scratch-proof.
 One of the most attractive elements of this case is its functionality.
 Not surprisingly, Apple's most popular phone case works seamlessly with the iPhone — it hardly affects the operation of the buttons and the silent switch.

 The silicone certainly adds a bit of shock protection, but the improvement in durability is insignificant when compared to certified drop-tested models.
 If you're searching for a case to defend your phone from the elements, this is not the case for you.
 Despite its simple design, the Apple Silicone Case with MagSafe is pricey.
 If you're shopping for an iPhone case on a tight budget, many models cost a fraction of what this one does.
-Regardless of the drawbacks, this case is the way to go if you want to attach Apple MagSafe accessories.
+Regardless of the drawbacks, this case is our recommendation if you want to attach Apple MagSafe accessories.

-A fairly significant shortcoming comes with the thin profile — the Totalee Thin does little to nothing for shock protection.
-Although our testing showed that this case adds a tiny bit of grip, it is a fairly minor improvement over using no case.
-It snaps into place on the phone, which makes it oddly difficult to remove compared to the majority of the models that we've tested.
+Unfortunately, the Totalee Thin's slim profile does little to nothing for shock protection, which is a significant shortcoming.
+Although our testing showed that this case adds a tiny bit of grip, it's only a minor improvement over using no case.
+This case snaps into place on the phone, which makes it oddly difficult to remove compared to the majority of the models that we've tested.
 Flaws aside, the Totalee Thin is very scratch resistant and will keep your phone's glass and lenses out of contact with flat surfaces.

 Compare Products